Burger King Won't Take a Hint; Alters TV Ad To Evade Google's Block

 consider Fresh kale or a Spinache salad, instead.

-Why demonize BK when this is what white hats do (Score:2)
+Why demonize BK when this is what white hats do (Score:5, Insightful)

 Congratulations, folks...
 BK has successfully demonstrated a giant vulnerability in Google's (and Amazon's, and Apple's...) product - it responds to voices from people it doesn't know, and the default access phrase is well-known.